bala98-max/authendicate_JWT/README.md

 5) /logout - GET --> log a user

-need to start with - 13th - 8 min
+need to start with - 14th